wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 Credits: [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) {cite}`own_5_2024`.
 :::

+Currently the most widely used technology for proteomics (and metabolomics) is mass spectrometry (MS).
+MS devices have been in constant development and improvement since their inception in the late 19{sup}`th` century.
+They differ in specific setup, but all follow three basic steps:

+1. Ionize a molecule.
+2. Separate or select molecules based on their mass.
+3. Detect time and/or location of arrival at a detector to infer the mass of each molecule.

+To be fully correct, MS measures the mass-over-charge ratio (m/z) rather than the actual mass, i.e., the mass in relation to the charge number of the ion.

+For each step, different technologies are available which are best suited to detection of specific mixtures, compounds of interest (proteins, metabolites), and compound size ranges. {numref}`mass_spectrometry_alt` illustrates a number of widely used separation steps, i.e., by measuring time-of-flight or susceptibility to deflection by magnetic fields or by tuning an oscillating electrical field to allow only specific masses to pass through.

 <div class="videoWrapper">
     <iframe width="650" height="488" src="https://www.youtube.com/embed/J-wao0O0_qM" title="Mass Spectrometry MS" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 </div>